kate5285/About-me/README.md

 - [GR_NUR](https://github.com/kate5285/GR_NUR) is the project that I've worked on and wrote about in my B.S. thesis in Earth and Environmental
 Sciences during my research internship at the Ecology, Biotechnology, Red tide Laboratory

 Thank you for stopping by!
-I hope you have a wonderful day